Anthropologist, social media guru, Icelandic nature and food enthusiast.

 The average temperature is between -2 °c (about 28 Fahrenheit) and 3.3°c (about 38 Fahrenheit)

-How to dress for the weather in Iceland in March
+Clothing for the trip to Iceland in March

 The weather in Iceland in April

-The daylight will be bright when you wake up and the sunset after dinnertime so this is the perfect month for a full day of exploring before heading out to explore the Northern Lights in the evening but now later, around midnight, unlike Dec-Jan when you can see them at 9 pm.
+The daylight will be bright when you wake up and the sunset after dinnertime so this is the perfect month for a full day of exploring before heading out to explore the Northern Lights in the evening.
+Although you’ll have to wait until around midnight for it to get dark enough to see them, compared to December to January when you can see them at 9 pm.

 About 13 – 16 hours of daylight

-The average temperature is between 0 °c (about 32 Fahrenheit) and 5.7 °c (about 42 Fahrenheit)
+The average temperature is between 0 °C (about 32 Fahrenheit) and 5.7 °F (about 42 Fahrenheit)

 The weather in Iceland in May